Highland Lake Water System Improvements - Phase 2 (ARPA Funded)

 The Highland Lake community is served by LCPW sewer service, and a portion of residents are served by LCPW water service.
 Examine your customer bill for more information.

-Where will the well and building be located?
+Where will the water storage tank and pump house be located?

+By locating the storage tank and pump house above ground, LCPW can readily inspect and maintain them so they can serve the community for the years to come.
 Wells and water storage facilities require disinfection equipment and electrical controls that should be stored indoors.
-Ground storage tanks require pumps to quickly supply water to the system and to circulate water in the tank.
+Ground storage tanks require pumps to supply water to the system quickly and circulate water.

 Why do storage tanks need to be above ground?

-The Illinois Environmental Protection Agency (IEPA) no longer allows storage tanks to be buried, as the tanks need to be inspected and maintained.
+The Illinois Environmental Protection Agency (IEPA) no longer allows storage tanks to be buried, as the tanks must be inspected and maintained.

 Will there be an extra cost to customers?

 This project is being funded by the American Recovery Plan Act, and the rates of existing customers will not be affected by the project.
 Existing user rates do change over time, and you may see changes in your rate during the course of this project.
 These changes would not be related to this project.

 Why aren’t you bringing Lake Michigan water to the community?